fabiofranchino/fabiofranchino.com/content/blog/2020-07-08-how-to-upload-to-s3-with-node-js.md

 ```

-The above script can be used with:
+The above script can be used this way:

 ```javascript
 const uploadImages = require('./uploadToS3.js')